hessius/voicehelper/README.md

 _But this service fixes that._

 VoiceHelper "invisibly" and near instantaneously converts provided parameters to a complete search url and redirects the user to the results page - thus enabling quick and easy step by step commands that let the user search across a multitude of websites by voice.
 In short, VoiceHelper unlocks some of the power of the step by step commands that are available in DMO.
+Essentially a community contributed skill for DMO.

 ## How it works